 You should only ever use the shipping labels provided by the company through whom you booked the service, unless they have instructed otherwise (for example, if you have your own commercial invoice).

 If you use a forwarder like Transglobal Express and don’t use the labels we provide, we can’t take ownership of the order and you will be charged separately by the courier.

 Which items you can and cannot ship will depend on the specific service you’re using, the courier company operating the service, and the destination country.

 Courier companies have general lists of prohibited and restricted items that you will need to refer to before shipping.
 For import rules and restrictions for your destination country, you will need to consult their official customs website.

 #9 - Don’t forget to check duties in advance

 Check for customs duties and taxes before you send your items.
-These are fees levied on certain items in some countries outside of the EU and will need to be paid by the receiver before the shipment is released.
+These are fees levied on certain items and will need to be paid by the receiver before the shipment is released.

 Again, all you need to do is check the customs rules for the country you are sending to.

 #10 - Don’t worry